-- The budget provides information necessary to determine the amount of school taxes that must be levied on real property, and how much the district expects to receive from state and federal governments. - The budget also satisfies a minimum level of financial and program information for local, state and federal governments, meets requirements imposed by Illinois law, and provides both expending and taxing authority.
+- The budget represents a plan for receiving and expending money.
+It tells the school board, its employees and the public how much the school district can spend during the year and for what purposes. - The budget provides information necessary to determine the amount of school taxes that must be levied on real property, and how much the district expects to receive from state and federal governments. - The budget also satisfies a minimum level of financial and program information for local, state and federal governments, meets requirements imposed by Illinois law, and provides both expending and taxing authority.

-A school district budget is actually many budgets rolled into one, i.e., the budget consists of eight major funds or accounts specifically defined by how the money is collected, held and spent.
+A school district budget is actually many budgets rolled into one, i.e., the budget consists of nine major funds or accounts specifically defined by how the money is collected, held and spent.
 Among them are:

 - Education

 - Operations and Maintenance

 - Debt Service

 - Transportation

 - Municipal Retirement/Social Security

-- Site and Construction/Capital Improvements
+- Capital Projects

+- Working Cash

 - Tort

 - Fire Prevention and Safety